mayank-gokarna/apps-for-android/DivideAndConquer/README.txt

 History:
 While writing this game, I had in mind a game I fondly remembered playing years ago.
 Recently it was pointed out that this game was in fact JezzBall.
-As a result, this game is certainly heavily influenced by JezzBall, though does attempt to be a perfect clone.
+As a result, this game is certainly heavily influenced by JezzBall, though does not attempt to be a perfect clone.
 See http://en.wikipedia.org/wiki/JezzBall.

 Notes:
 - Lines are initiated by vertical and horizontal gestures.
 On the emulator,